-The Spectral, with its ‘4’ rating is designed for up to EWS racing, while the Canyon Sender DH bike, for example, is rated ‘5’.
+The Spectral, with its ‘4’ rating, is designed for up to EWS racing, while the Canyon Sender DH bike, for example, is rated ‘5’.
 As such, the G5 component line (including a nice top-loading stem – much easier to fit a bar to) is rated for World Cup downhill racing.

-Canyon’s also added a new dropper post with travel that can be altered easily by riders.
+Canyon has also added a new dropper post with travel that can be altered easily by riders.

 Squishing the post down a touch, undoing the collar and raising the saddle reveals a stepped internal shim.
 Rotating this allows you to adjust how much travel the dropper has in 5mm increments.
 Smart.

-Spectral CF8 CLLCTV first ride impressions
+Spectral CF8 CLLCTV ride impressions

 Many traits of a bike influence how it rides and, without an identical bike to compare it to (bar wheel size), it’s difficult to pin down the mullet Spectral’s personality just on its mixed wheels.

 The Spectral consistently performs well, and when I reviewed the 29er version of the bike, launched a year ago, I said it was “one of the most capable trail bikes on the market“.

 And there’s no doubt that Canyon’s sorted suspension, well-finished frame and properly proportioned tube lengths combine to great effect here.